Jami-Lee Ross 'terribly alone': National's role in mental health decline questioned

 Ross had revealed earlier this week he had suffered something akin to a nervous breakdown and had been under care, Soper said.

-"[It was] certainly a bit rich for the National Party to now be saying 'look we take these mental health concern very seriously indeed'.
+"[It was] certainly a bit rich for the National Party to now be saying 'look we take these mental health concerns very seriously indeed'.

 "Of course anyone takes mental health seriously, but to suggest that it was National that got him the help that he obviously so desperately needed I think is a bit rich."